maek95/react-native-memory-game-Java-SpringBoot/README.md

 ## Backend Development

-The backend is powered by Java Spring Boot and keeps track of highscores (stored in H2) for the current session using JPA repository for data persistence.
+The backend is powered by Java Spring Boot and allows the user to create an account to keep track of highscores (stored in H2) using JPA repository for data persistence.
+Currently data is deleted on restarting the backend.

 Work in progress:

-- Further enhancing the backend by enabling account creation.
+- Further enhance the backend by building an SQL-database.
+Supposedly easy to implement if I use PostgreSQL since H2 follows similar structure?
-- Login requests.
-- Potentially adding custom difficulties.
+- Potentially let the user add custom difficulties.

 Stay tuned for updates!